ndbroadbent/physics_sim/genetic_logic_shapes/EXPERIMENTS.md

+- draw a specific square
+- draw a specific circle
+- draw a specific triangle
+- draw a specific X
 - Generate an 8 bit int of the number 42
 - Generate the number pi based on decimal place input
   - input 0 => 3